Tips: Gothicstone Travertine, Limestone or Marble Paver Installation

 - Wash your deck/patio stone with the twice diluted muriatic acid (you can use a mop or bug sprayer).

-Note: The acid should not be strong enough to do any damage to the ecology or be harmful to your flower beds next to the stone patio.
+Note: The acid should not be strong enough to do any damage to the environment or be harmful to your flower beds next to the stone patio.
 Once the acid contacts the stone, there is a little bit of sizzle, a bit of chemical reaction that happens and then it should be neutralized.

 Tips: Stone Care and Maintenance – Travertine, Limestone, and Marble Tile